matutter/profs/README.md

 ### 1.0 fs.stat
 The ```fs.stat``` object has a ```path``` property containing the fully-qualified path to the file; this makes unbound chaining more simple.
 ### 1.1 mkdirp
-Acts like the linux command "mkdir -p" and creates the full path a directory.
+Acts like the linux command "mkdir -p" and creates the full path to a directory.
 ### 1.2 touch
 Acts like the linux command "touch" and create an empty file.
 ### 1.3 readdirStat
 Creates an array of fs.stats for each file in a directory.
 ### 1.4 walk
-Walks entire directory structure creating ```{files:[], directories:[]}``` object of either fs.stats or fully-qualified paths.
+Recursively read directories creating a ```{files:[], directories:[]}``` object of either fs.stats or fully-qualified paths.
 ### 1.5 removerf
 Remove a folder and all of it's contents.